For Binary Capital’s investors, a public apology may fall short

 A majority of Binary’s investors could also vote to terminate the fund, using that same “no fault” provision.
 It sounds like a far-fetched scenario, but it happened years ago to another Bay Area venture firm, VSP Capital, when the six members of its LP board voted unanimously to recommend dissolution to the other LPs.
 (That was an ugly situation that you can read about here if you’re curious.)

-For what it’s worth, the head of that firm was female and her partners — almost all of whom I interviewed as the firm was unwinding, and who felt bullied by her wanted out — were mostly male.
+For what it’s worth, the head of that firm was female and her partners — almost all of whom I interviewed as the firm was unwinding, and who felt bullied by her — were mostly male.

 Venture capital firms aren’t as much like startups as they’d have you believe, but one thing is true of both: When things go really wrong, the wheels come off fast.

 We may well be mistaken.
 But our guess is that neither Caldbeck’s apology nor his leave of absence are going to be nearly enough.
-He might want to rush up his resume instead.Featured Image: YouTube
+He might want to update his resume instead.Featured Image: YouTube

 0